 Now let’s get back to our polarised glasses.
 Like the boundary surfaces mentioned above, polarised glasses are also polarising filters.
 They have a defined polarisation plane and only let light with the same polarisation plane through.

-Think of it like this: If you throw a thin stick at a net consisting of only vertical lines, the stick will always fly straight through it, provided it is vertically aligned and you happen hit the gap between two lines dead-on.
+Think of it like this: if you throw a thin stick at a net consisting of only vertical lines, the stick will always fly straight through it, provided it is vertically aligned and you happen to hit the gap between two lines dead-on.
 If the stick is horizontal or diagonal, it’ll simply get caught in the net.

 The same is pretty much true when it comes to polarised light as well.
 When light reaches your sunglasses, it will only be able to pass through if it has the same direction of polarisation as the glasses themselves.
 Of course, this comparison is only partly true.
 For light with a different polarisation plane won’t be completely blocked but reduced down to the bit that does have the same polarisation as the glasses.
 This is due to the simple fact that we’re talking about electromagnetic waves and not a stick.
-After all, you don’t want me to bust out a bunch complex formulas, do you?
+After all, you don’t want me to bust out a bunch of complex formulas, do you?

 So, instead of throwing sticks at nets, let’s find a wall with a slit in it to throw our sticks at.
 Once you’ve found one (I’m kidding), throw the stick at the slit.
 If you hit the target, the stick will pass right through.
 If the stick hits the slit at an angle, the part that touches the wall will be cut off whilst the part that hits the slit will still be able to go through.
 Just as the stick ultimately decreases in size, so too does the light that hits our sunglasses decrease in intensity.